appirio-tech/coffeescript-style-guide/README.md

 new Tag(new Value(a, b), new Arg(c))
 ```

 Create meaningful variables when using object/array as arguments.
-This will help explain the code.
+This will help explain the code and reduce confusion with coffee conversion.
 ```coffeescript
 # Yes
 coordinates =